FxmousKid/42Cursus-ft_transcendence/public/modules.md

 # ft_transcendence - Modules

-## Web - 2
+## Web - 3
 - [X] - Major module: Use a framework to build the backend - Fastify
 - [X] - Minor module: Use a framework or a toolkit to build the frontend - TailwindCSS
 - [X] - Minor module: Use a database for the backend - SQLite
-- [TODO] - Major module: Store the score of a tournament in the Blockchain - Avalanche / Solidity - @John
+- [X] - Major module: Store the score of a tournament in the Blockchain - Avalanche / Solidity - @Joey

-## User Management 1
+## User Management 2
-- [INCOMING] - Major module: Standard user management, authentication, users across tournaments - Online/Offline Status @Genaro add upload PP
+- [X] - Major module: Standard user management, authentication, users across tournaments - Online/Offline Status @Genaro add upload PP
 - [X] - Major module: Implementing a remote authentication - Google Sign-In - @Theo

-## Gameplay and user experience
+## Gameplay and user experience 1
 - [ ] - Major module: Remote players
 - [ ] - Major module: Multiplayer (more than 2 players in the same game)
 - [ ] - Major module: Add another game with user history and matchmaking
-- [TODO] - Minor module: Game customization options @Genaro?
+- [ ] - Minor module: Game customization options
-- [INCOMING] - Major module: Live chat - @Joey
+- [X] - Major module: Live chat - @Joey

 ## AI-Algo
 - [ ] - Major module: Introduce an AI opponent